salesforce/refocus-sample-generator-template-utils/README.md

 - `/toUrl/testToUrl.js` - implement unit tests for your toUrl function here (if needed)
 - `/test/connection.js` - implement unit tests for your connection here

-Project initialization also adds some dependencies and scripts to your package.json which will help you validate, test, build and install your sample generator template:
+Project initialization also adds some dependencies and scripts to your package.json which will help you validate, test, build and install your sample generator template.
+Note that these are copied from this project, so if you haven't updated this project in a while you should run `npm update` before running `sgtu-init`.

 ### Dependencies
-- nock
-- mocha
+- @salesforce/refocus-collector-eval
 - chai
+- chai-url
 - istanbul
+- mocha
+- nock

 ### Scripts
 - `deploy`